 We are all really busy and have lots of activities on our plate.
 It makes sense that being an advocate for the poor sometimes isn’t the first thing on our mind.
 However, we don’t have that luxury.
 As a global power, and as Christians, we’re called to be advocates for the things that are close to the heart of God.
 Scripture is filled with places that confirm He has a heart for the poor.

-One of the easiest ways you can advocate for the vulnerable is by supporting U.S. foreign aid.
+One of the easiest ways you can advocate for the vulnerable is by supporting U.S. foreign assistance.
 Contacting our lawmakers to share your opinion is easier than ever.
 Food for the Hungry has even created a simple form that allows you to contact your representative through our website.
 With the prepopulated letter, you can make your voice heard in a few easy clicks.
 Write your representative today!

 Photo Credit: Natalia Jidovanu, MTI